Machine learning classification of black holes in the mass--spin diagram: Introduction

 Emergent gravitational‑wave population studies suggest a mass‑dependent spin distribution in merging binaries \cite{2024A&A...692A..80P}, and prior studies have explored black hole mass, spin, and redshift relationships in GW data \cite{2018ApJ...868..140T,2022ApJ...928..155T,2024A&A...684A.204R}.
 An observed anti-correlation in the $\chi_{\rm eff}$--$q$ plane \cite{2020ApJ...894..129S,2021ApJ...922L...5C,2021PhRvD.104h3010R}, where $\chi_{\rm eff}$ is the aligned effective spin parameter \cite{2001PhRvD..64l4013D,2008PhRvD..78d4021R} and $q$ the mass ratio, was subsequently confirmed in more recent analyses of gravitational-wave catalogs and helps reveal subpopulations in the observed dataset associated with different formation scenarios \cite{2023ApJ...958...13A,2023PhRvX..13a1048A,2025ApJ...987...65L}.
 Structures can be inferred from the spin distributions using data-driven models that capture unanticipated features without inserting systematic bias \cite{2023PhRvD.108j3009G}.
 Investigations into the influence of stellar rotation on black hole mass--spin outcomes has long been studied and is model dependent \cite{2005A&A...429..581M,2024MNRAS.534.1868G}, which often involves implicitly projecting onto the mass--spin plane.
 These works significantly advance understanding of stellar-mass black hole populations, and motivate development of a tool for interpreting black hole mass and spin measurements.

-To begin sketching this framework, we present a cartoon schematic of the mass--spin plane alongside a physically motivated trajectory labeled “Cosmic Accretion,” representing a black hole analogue of the stellar main sequence.
-While there is only one main sequence for stars, we propose that black holes may have many depending on if and how they grow in mass and spin.
-We quantify this by sampling from physically motivated spin and mass distributions across the stellar-mass, intermediate-mass, and supermassive black hole regimes, and modeling their redshift evolution under Eddington-limited accretion to trace evolutionary tracks/trajectories across the diagram.
-Next, we construct a mass--spin diagram focused on the isolated-binary formation channel \cite{2014LRR....17....3P} of stellar-mass black holes using three state-of-the-art prescriptions for obtaining high black hole spin magnitude from tidal synchronization of its Wolf-Rayet progenitor's spin, demonstrating the model-specific regions that a population of black holes can occupy in a canonical formation scenario of stellar-mass black holes.
+To begin sketching this framework, we present a cartoon schematic of the mass--spin plane containing a feature labeled ``Cosmic Accretion'' that represents a clustering of black holes, analogous to the stellar main sequence, defined by extended coherent accretion episodes over cosmic time.
+While there is only one main sequence for stars, i.e., the dominant band of stars on the HR diagram where they spend most of their lives, we propose that black holes may have many depending on if and how they grow in mass and spin.
+We quantify this by sampling from physically motivated mass and spin distributions across the stellar-mass, intermediate-mass, and supermassive black hole regimes, and modeling their redshift evolution under Eddington-limited accretion to trace evolutionary tracks/trajectories across the diagram.
+Next, we construct a mass--spin diagram focused on the isolated-binary formation channel \cite{2014LRR....17....3P} of stellar-mass black holes using three state-of-the-art prescriptions for obtaining high black hole spin magnitude from tidal synchronization of its Wolf-Rayet progenitor's spin, demonstrating the model-specific regions that a population of black holes can occupy in a canonical formation scenario.